hollydaly02/SWENGMainProject/sweng-project-frontend/README.md

 (https://formulae.brew.sh/formula/yarn#default).

 This project is run with yarn, not npm.
+To run the project, you need to be in the project folder, 'sweng-project-frontend'.

-First, run the development server:
+Run the development server:

 ```bash
 yarn dev